c-squared87/pomodoro_clock_js/README.md

 2: I can stop a new work/rest cycle;
 3: I can pause a new cycle;
 4: I can adjust the length of the cycle;

+_____

+**Features To Add**

+Explaination on the Pomodoro Technique, top of page? bottom? sidebar?

+current time in your location displayed at top of page.

+gradient background
+- cool colors for rest time
+- warm for work time

+streaming in ambient music? - link to a lofi station.